v2e4lisp/pdf417-text-mode-decoder/README.md

 pdf417-text-mode-decoder
 ========================

-Decode pdf417 barcode in text mode(only)
+Decode pdf417 barcode in text and numeric mode